Citizens of any country of the world

 Application deadline: application possible throughout the year

 The J. W. Fulbright Commission for Educational Exchange in the Slovak Republic is an autonomous, non-profit, non-partisan, binational organisation established by executive agreements between the United States and the Slovak Republic to promote educational, research and cultural exchanges between the United States and the Slovak Republic through the Fulbright Program.
-The Commission services include grant programmes and information services.
-The Fulbright Program enables U. S. students, scholars, professionals and teachers to participate in the study, research and teaching exchanges in the Slovak Republic.
+The Commission administers awards of grants, and provides information and advising on study possibilities for citizens of both countries.

 The main activity of CEEPUS is university networks designed to stimulate academic mobility, in particular, South-Eastern European university cooperation, as well as the development of joint programmes, ideally leading up to double or joint degrees and joint thesis supervision.
 CEEPUS covers mobility grants for students and teachers in this framework.